 2. Scandi bedside table

-3. Linen bedding
+5. Linen bedding

-4. Feature rug
+8. Feature rug

 If you want to add some pattern to a minimal space, then a feature rug will certainly do the trick.
 Also, a rug will ensure there is a softer landing for you to put your feet when you get out of bed.
-I love this rug that is cream and black and filled with so much pattern.
+I love this rug that is cream and black and filled with so much geometric pattern.

-6. Round mirror
+10. Round mirror